Opkris/Mock-exam-web-api-design/README.md

 -[x] T3 (grade C): There should be a page in which a logged-in user can see his/her collection (which
      will be empty at the beginning).
- * Every one have a unique name, but all users share the same "list" of items.
+ * Every one have a unique name, but all users share the same "list" of items. eg. if 5 user play, and all of them buy max numbers of  loot boxes, that will mean 5(loot boxes each) * 5 (user) = 25 loot boxes, 25 * 3 (3 items in each) = 75 items that they share...

 -[x] T4 (grade C): A user, when s/he creates a new account, should get t loot-boxes (e.g., t=3).
 There
      should be a button to be able to redeem loot-boxes, one at a time (and the content of the lootbox must be displayed somehow to the user once opened).
 The new items will be added to the collection of the user (which then should be able to see how many duplicates s/he has, and what s/he is still missing).
  * every new user starts with a balance (1000,-) so they can by a 5 new loot boxes, each loot box contains